U.S. History Lesson Plans and Resources

 Franklin Delano Roosevelt

 There are many lesson plans about FDR, including the one linked above titled The Foreign Policy of Franklin D. Roosevelt and the U. S. Entry Into World War II.
 Other similar lesson plans about FDR include Documents Related to Churchill and FDR, FDR's Fireside Chat on the Purposes and Foundations of the Recovery Program, and FDR's First Inaugural Address.
-The FDR Portfolio Project and McGraw Hill's Bring a Cartoon to Life, both of which use the FDR cartoons, are also available online.
-For lesson plans that examine the impact of FDR's disability, see Franklin Delano Roosevelt's Disability: Was He Successful in Concealing It? or Debating the FDR Memorial.
-For additional information on FDR, see Franklin and Eleanor Roosevelt Institute, The FDR Library and Museum, and The Franklin Delano Roosevelt Memorial.
+For a lesson plan that examines the impact of FDR's disability, see Franklin Delano Roosevelt's Disability: Was He Successful in Concealing It?
+For additional information on FDR, see Roosevelt Institute, The FDR Library and Museum, and The Franklin Delano Roosevelt Memorial.

 World War II Lesson Plans and Resources